 - Footwear: To reduce effects of different footwear on test performance, the participant should wear tennis shoes or comfortable walking shoes with minimal or no heels.
 The participant may perform the tests in stocking or bare feet if appropriate footwear is not available. - The chair should be a straight-backed chair without arms, with seat height of 45 cm.
 It should be placed on a non-skid surface (e.g., low pile carpeting if available) with the back of the chair against a wall for stability.
-There should be adequate room in front and on the sides of the chair for the examiner and participant to move freely.
+There should be adequate room in front and on the sides of the chair for the examiner and participant to move freely. - The standing balance test should be performed with the participant standing a little less than an arm's length from a wall to provide an additional source of support should loss of balance occur.

-- The standing balance test should be performed with the participant standing a little less than an arm's length from a wall to provide an additional source of support should loss of balance occur. - Walking course: The short walks should be conducted on a 4-meter path laid-out in an uncarpeted, unobstructed, low traffic corridor at least 122 cm (about 4 feet) wide.
+• Walking course: The short walks should be conducted on a 4-meter path laid-out in an uncarpeted, unobstructed, low traffic corridor at least 122 cm (about 4 feet) wide.
 The start and finish lines will be marked by tape on the floor.
 Allow an additional 1⁄2 meter on each end of the walking course.

-• For grip strength, the participant should be seated at a standard height table at about shoulder level or next to a table with an adjustable tray table attached.
+• For grip strength, the participant should be seated at a standard height table at or just below shoulder level with the elbow extended at approximately 180 degrees or next to a table with an adjustable tray table attached.